560km

 Drop into Bread and Butter in Launceston for fresh pastries and coffee to kickstart your day.

 It’s a 1hr drive to Trowunna Wildlife Sanctuary.
 Scout for furry favourites including Tassie devils, pademelons and wombats.
-Only in the Off Season, you can also hand-feed an elusive tawny frogmouth.
+If you're lucky, you might even spot an elusive tawny frogmouth.

 Nearby, the Hearth of Chudleigh is a convenient lunch stop set in an historic 1886 general store.